Presidential Nominees Resume Campaigning After Second Apparent Assassination Attempt on Trump

 Trump Says He Is Getting More Secret Service Protection

-Trump said on Tuesday that he will get more protection from the Secret Service after two failed assassination attempts on him.
+Trump said on Tuesday that he will receive more protection from the Secret Service after two failed assassination attempts.

 Trump Says He Received ‘a Very Nice Call’ From Harris